 Dewatered sediment must often be capped or excavated and moved to another location.
 The time rate of drainage of the sediment is an important factor in determining when further activities may occur with the sediment.
 Testing of the rate of drainage may be done using large volume settling columns, but the time to obtain test results is often prohibitive.
-Other state-of-the-art technologies, such as seepage consolidation are used by HHS to reduce the time required to obtain the time rate of drainage.
+Other state-of-the-art technologies, such as seepage consolidation are used by Hard Hat to reduce the time required to obtain the time rate of drainage.

 Physical testing also involves the determination of chemical additives or reagents to improve the removal of fine sediments from water.
 The tests are performed in jars with the additives mixed under similar conditions.
 It is important that someone who understands the actual field practices introduce the additives to the water-sediment mixture so that the laboratory tests reflect the actual practice in the field.
 Testing for solidifying agents is done in a similar manner, with paper cups substituted for the jars.